March 2019- Warwick, New York/Boca Raton, FL

-The FINRA records of Harry Seth Datys, a stockbroker who is currently employed by Westpark Capital , disclose three regulatory events, 4 pending customer disputes, 12 prior customer disputes and a termination from employment.
+The FINRA records of Harry Seth Datys, a stockbroker who is currently employed by Westpark Capital , disclose three regulatory events, 3 pending customer disputes, 13 prior customer disputes , a termination from employment and 3 currently outstanding judgment/liens.

 The Financial Industry Regulatory Authority (FINRA) is the agency that licenses and regulates stockbrokers and brokerage firms.
 FINRA requires brokers and brokerage firms to report customer complaints and disputes as well as regulatory sanctions.
 In addition brokers are required to disclose certain financial matters such as personal bankruptcies, judgments and liens.